Buying an airline ticket with a debit card involves its own restrictions and requirements.

 You won’t be as protected.
 Most likely, you won’t receive the same level of protection you would by paying with a credit card.
 If, for example, the flight is canceled, many credit card companies offer trip cancellation insurance that could reimburse you.
 The benefits vary widely depending on the issuer.
 Or if there’s another problem, you can dispute the charge, according to Askins.
 With a debit card, your recourse usually is to wait to see whether the airline offers a refund.
 “Otherwise, you’re most likely out of luck,” says Askins.

 You don’t get the miles.
-In most cases, when you pay with a debit card, you don’t build up points or miles – a big consideration for many people.
+Most airline credit cards allow you to earn points or miles which over time can grow into travel perks and even free flights.
+When you pay with a debit card, you don’t build up points or miles – a big consideration for many people.
 Consider this: Some domestic European and low-cost Asian airlines charge a service fee for using a debit card, according to Klang.
 This fee for using your debit card, though, is generally less than the fee for paying with a credit card.
 Even so, especially for frequent travelers, he suggests using a credit card, so you can get the miles.

 In rare cases, you can find a debit card that gives you miles, though there often are restrictions.
 For example, with SunTrust Bank’s Delta SkyMiles World Debit Card, you can earn 2 miles per $1 on tickets and other Delta purchases.
 But that card is available only to Signature Advantage Checking Account holders.